mariodavid/mariodavid.github.io/_drafts/java-one-2017-recap.md

 CUBA thinks on switching from the base class approach to a more annotation driven approach where the developer just creates POJOs, and the annotation will create the binding to some XML e.g.

-It was kind of interesting to see how these frameworks influence on each other and how they cherry-pick ideas in order to fulfil their customer needs best.
+It was kind of interesting to see how these frameworks influence on each other and how they cherry-pick ideas in order to fulfill their customer needs best.

 Another interesting vendor was [Datadog](https://www.datadoghq.com/).
 It was all about monitoring and analytics of running application.
 It was pretty impressive how easy it is to setup a monitoring system and what insides can be fetched form a running system.